navinrahim/RoboND-Perception-Project/writeup_template.md

     ![passthrough](pass_filter.png)

 - RANSAC plane segmentation
 The output after the previous step contained the plane table surface along with the objects of interest.
 Since, we have the model of the table surface plane, we can easily retrieve this area using RANSAC plane segmentation.
-Once, this is obtained, we can retrieve the object points which are just the points other than the table top points.
+Once this is obtained, we can retrieve the object points which are just the points other than the table top points.

     ```py
     # Create the segmentation object